How many bands will be playing NE PopFest 2007?

 NE PopFest is being organized by Roy with a little help from his friends.

-Are the bands being paid to play this festival?
+Are the bands paid to play this festival?

-They also get to sell their CD's, T-shirts, etc., and they get free beer.
+The bands do, however, get to sell their CD's, T-shirts, etc., and they get free

-The bands are given full details of this prior to their application to play the festival,
+The bands were given full details of this prior to their agreement to play the festival,

 and there is no application fee.

-The organizers lost money on this each of the past 3 years and will probably
+The organizers have lost money on this each year.

 If the organizers are losing money on the festival, why are you doing it?